 “I did not know how we were going to get it all done in time.” remembers an executive at the company, “But I was impressed with the speed and thoroughness of the Blue Sentry team.”

 Blue Sentry immediately undertook the work of building out the business systems and IVR flows with appropriate queues in Connect.
 To avoid a time consuming de-novo PCI compliance effort, Blue Sentry engineers used Lambda functions to link Connect with the company’s existing payment systems.
+Additionally, Blue Sentry’s default approach to any customer environment is to take advantage of all AWS services that lend themselves to assuring security standards are met if not exceeded.
+In this case, Blue Sentry took advantage of CloudTrail across all regions globally, VPC flow logs, GuardDuty and Security Hub, giving the customer a simple place to visit to assess the security posture at any given time.
+AWS SNS alerts were also configured to alert the Blue Sentry SRE team as well as pertinent customer staff should any anomaly be flagged by any of these services.
 Blue Sentry was also able to build custom Customer Contact Panels with needed links and information for the contact center agents.
 Additionally, Blue Sentry was able to deliver custom dashboards allowing contact center managers the ability to shut down call flows and queues in case of emergency as well as insert hot messages in real-time into the call flows to inform customers of possible service impacts.
 In short, everything the customer needed to be fully operational was accomplished in just six weeks, allowing the company enough time to test the system and train managers on the new platform.
 In the end, the cutover was an unqualified success.

 The service-based nature of Connect means that the company is no longer tied down to legacy hardware and expensive systems but is free to grow the capability of contact center operations at any scale.
 The company now knows its agents can continue to provide the best possible service to their customers even as needs change in the future, and there will be no more looming upgrades to contend with.